 1. Higher motivation levels

-Working from the comfort of your own home can help you to feel more motivated than you would in a office.
-This is due to you feeling relaxed, allowing you to fully concentrate on your work.
+Working from the comfort of your own home can help you to feel more motivated than you would in an office.
+Naturally you can feel more relaxed, allowing you to fully concentrate on your work.

-Distraction from colleagues can lead to unproductive days at work.
-Being away from them and any additional office stresses brought on by rules and regulations can keep your motivation levels high - seeing you get more done!
+Distractions can lead to unproductive days at work.
+Being away from colleagues and any additional office stresses brought on by rules and regulations can keep your motivation levels high - meaning you get more done!

 As well as this, your work-life balance is also likely to benefit from remote working.
-You’ll be able to fit in the gym or appointments around your work which will in turn boost your health and wellbeing!
+You’ll be able to fit in the gym and other appointments around your work which will in turn boost your health and wellbeing!

-As you’re working from home more tasks can be fitted in to the day.
-Travel times will be completely be taken away so you can crack straight on with work!
+As you’re working from home, more tasks can be fitted in to the day.
+No more work-related travel means you can crack straight on with work!
 Figures from the Office for National Statistics show that the normal commute is fast becoming two hours long.